 Almighty and everlasting God, we give thanks to You for Your servant Philip the Deacon.
 You called him to preach the Gospel to the peoples of Samaria and Ethiopia.
-Raise up in this and every land messengers of Your kingdom, that Your Church may proclaim the immeasurable riches of our Savior, Jesus Christ, who lives and reigns with You and the Holy Spirit, one God, now and forever.
-Amen.
+Raise up in this and every land messengers of Your kingdom, that Your Church may proclaim the immeasurable riches of our Savior, Jesus Christ, who lives and reigns with You and the Holy Spirit, now and forever.